billlidc/Data-Structures/README.md

 /**
  * Gets (peeks) the top element but does not delete it in O(1).
  * @return top, item on the top
- * @throws StackException indicating that stack is empty */
+ * @throws StackException indicating the stack is empty */
 @SuppressWarnings("unchecked")
 @Override